shopware5/devdocs/source/blog/_posts/2016-02-26-managing-ant-complexities.md

 We @shopware use different tools for our highly automated development setups.
 We use Docker and Vagrant to set up operating system environments for development and testing, we use composer, bower and npm to manage library dependencies and we use Bamboo, Scrutinizer and Travis as integrated testing environments.

-All these Setups work a little different.
-A Vagrant Virtual Machine and a Travis build share just the basic Operating System type, but nothing else.
+All these setups work a little different.
+A Vagrant virtual machine and a Travis build share just the basic operating system type, but nothing else.
 Therefore it is still necessary to rely on tools that help you build your application in 2016.
 And here Ant is the default solution.
 In the following paragraphs
 I want to share some problems and solutions we encountered in the past few months concerning Ant.

 ## Quick introduction to Ant